Frontend tooling case study

 09 / Nonvisual limits and improvements

-The interface uses semantic buttons, labels, visible focus states, ARIA labels for icon-only controls, and descriptive toolbar groups.
-The canvas itself has a label, but the drawing content is still visual pixel data with no equivalent structured representation.
+The interface uses semantic buttons, labels, focus states, ARIA labels, and toolbar groups.
+Canvas content remains visual pixel data.

 Current support

-Native buttons and inputs support keyboard focus, tool groups are labeled, color swatches announce their value, and selection/resize controls have names.
+Buttons and inputs focus, tool groups are labeled, swatches announce value, and selection/resize controls are named.

 Known limitations